Lua Performance Tips and Benchmarking

 In LuaJIT, the equivalent is table.new() from the table.new() FFI extension.
 If you are targeting LuaJIT and have the FFI available, table.new(n, 0) pre-allocates the array and hash parts.

 For most scripts, the difference is negligible.
-But for programs that build large tables in hot loops — parsers, game entity systems, data processors — pre-allocation can cut build time by half or more.
+But for programs that build large tables in hot loops like parsers, game entity systems, and data processors, pre-allocation can cut build time by half or more.

 Every time Lua evaluates a global name like math.sin, it looks it up in the current environment table.
 This lookup is fast, but not free — especially inside tight loops that run hundreds of thousands of times.